roy-heinrich/roy-heinrich-site/readme.md

 # Roy Heinrich Delgado - Portfolio

-A personal portfolio website for Roy Heinrich Delgado, showcasing projects, skills, and contact information.
+A personal portfolio website for me, showcasing projects, skills, and contact information.
 Built with modern web technologies and enhanced with interactive Three.js graphics.

 ## Features